 (0-8-3)A work-based instruction that provides basic or intermediate career exploration, which helps students gain practical experience in the discipline, enhance skills, and integrate Knowledge under the supervision of the college and the employer.
-A practicum may be a Paid or unpaid learning experience, and includes a lecture component.
-Requires departmental approval.

-CNET 252 Computer System Forensics (2-1-3)In-depth study of system forensics including methodologies used for analysis of computer security breached.
-Gather and evaluate evidence to perform postmortem analysis of a security breach.
+A practicum may be a study of Emerging technologies including: Ultra-Wideband Wireless, VoIP, Mobile Wireless Technologies that define VoIP networks.
+The class will conduct case studies to support the curriculum and familiarize the student with VoIP system operations.
 Lab required.
-Prerequisites: CNET 248 or consent of instructor.
+Prerequisite: CNET 272.

+(2-1-3)In-depth study of system forensics including methodologies used for analysis of computer security breached.
+Gather and evaluate evidence to perform postmortem analysis of a